Brian-Pho/Textbook-Notes/content/posts/books/nonviolent-communication/index.md

 ## Chapter 7: Receiving Empathically

 - We now turn to the second part of NVC, receiving empathically.
-- Empathy: emptying our mind and listening with our whole being.
+- *Empathy*: emptying our mind and listening with our whole being.
 A respectful understanding of what others are experiencing.
 - Check whether the speaker wants advice or reassurance.
 - Believing we have to fix situations and make others feel better prevents us from being present.
 - Don't just do something, stand there.